 Section informs palliative care for UNM educational community

-- Providing leadership to improve quality of life (physical, emotional, spiritual and cultural) for patients and families dealing with a life-threatening illness
+- Providing outstanding clinical care and leadership to improve quality of life (physical, emotional, spiritual and cultural) for patients and families dealing with a life-threatening illness

 - Treating patients, families, colleagues and trainees with compassion, respect, and an appreciation of diversity